Shikiso/NetSecurity/README.md

 a different device for exmaple the default gateway.
 I recommend having a look at **https://github.com/davidlares/arp-spoofing/tree/master** since this helped me with trying to create the script.

+## Sniffers
+Sniffers are tools or devices that sniff packets in the network.
+They can be used to see who is sending what where with what information.
+Wireshark is problery the most popular and used.
+Sniffers can be used in Man-In-The-Middle attacks if something like arp spoofing (mac spoofing) is used along side it.
+I haven't made anything for sniffers since I think wireshark is good enough to use and there is plenty of information online about how to use it.